-Cypress trees take souls, at least That’s what my mother-in-law Claims as we sit under our tall, Twinned ones having breakfast Before my wife takes her To the doctor for a belated checkup: Olives give us life, my son; besides, I don’t recall seeing any olive trees In cemeteries, do you?
+Cypress trees take souls--at least That’s what my mother-in-law Claims as we sit under our tall, Twinned ones having breakfast Before my wife takes her To the doctor for a belated checkup-- Olives give us life, she continues; Besides, I don’t recall seeing any Olive trees in cemeteries, do you?

 My dearest Sylvia-- (May I call you that?)
 Forgive me but I think It's high time you knew

 Your pure peerless line Of pears fattening keeps on Thriving as never before, Being ravenously consumed

 By bookish little Buddha inchworms Contemplating their navels